14 Top-Rated Attractions & Things to Do in Yakima, WA

 Central Washington Agricultural Museum | Photo Copyright: Brad Lane

 The Central Washington Agricultural Museum is a 15-acre property highlighting the equipment and people of the region's agricultural past.
-It's in the city of Union Gap on the south side of Yakima.
-Multiple display buildings and pieces of equipment comprise the museum's collection, including a 1908 homestead, a Northern Pacific Railroad boxcar, and a working 1930s-era sawmill.
+It's in Union Gap on the south side of Yakima.
+Multiple display buildings and equipment comprise the museum's collection, including a 1908 homestead, a Northern Pacific Railroad boxcar, and a working 1930s-era sawmill.

-The Farm Equipment Yard at the museum is another display hard to miss, and the hundreds of donated and antiquated tractors and farm equipment give a firsthand look at older generations of farming.
+The Farm Equipment Yard at the museum is another hard-to-miss display, and the hundreds of donated tractors and farm equipment give a firsthand look at older generations of farming.
 Featured events at this Ag Museum include Old Town Days, Civil War reenactments, and an Annual Old Steel Car Show.

 Address: 4508 Main Street, Union Gap, Washington